Comment s'appelle un éleveur de vers à soie

 • Maintaining biodiversity of silkworms, with varieties adapted to the region

-• The need to pass on know-how to new generations of silk workers
+• The need to transmit know-how to new generations of silk workers

 • Adoption of sustainable practices that respect the environment